Sheriff's Citizens' Patrol

 In 2004, the first Citizens’ Academy in the history of the Hamilton County Sheriff’s Office was offered to the community of Anderson Township.
 Graduates went on to form another first for the Sheriff’s Office….a Sheriff’s Citizens’ Patrol.

-Subsequent academy classes in 2007 and 2012 have brought current membership to twenty members.
+Subsequent academy classes in 2007, 2012 and 2016 have brought current membership to twenty-five members.
 They remain the only active volunteer group within the Hamilton County Sheriff’s Office.

 The Citizens' Patrol group was founded for the purpose of increasing communication and understanding between the citizens of Anderson Township and law enforcement.
 By working together it is easier to indentify neighborhood and community problems and effect realistic solutions.
 It also allows citizens the opportunity to see law enforcement from a different point of view and develop a working relationship in an effort to reduce crime in the township.